K.C. Irving Hall

 K.C.
 Irving Hall, or simply known as Irving Hall, is a building located on the Saint John campus of the University of New Brunswick (UNB).
-It primarily houses the Engineering, Biology, and Nursing departments at the campus and is attached to Ganong Hall.
+It primarily houses the Engineering, Biology, and Nursing departments at the campus and is attached to William Ganong Hall.

 Description

 The building houses the Engineering, Biology, and Nursing departments, and includes various classrooms and conference rooms as well as two computer labs.
 It is named after businessman K. C. Irving.